Nino's Trattoria Italiana

 Planning Your Visit

 Pangbourne is accessible by rail from Reading in under fifteen minutes, making it a reasonable destination for those based in town who want a different environment for the evening.
 The village character means this is an appropriate setting for an unhurried dinner rather than a quick pre-theatre meal.
-As with most independently run neighbourhood restaurants, booking ahead is advisable rather than optional, particularly on weekend evenings when local regulars fill the room.
+Booking ahead is recommended, particularly on weekend evenings.
 The Pangbourne address, at 11 Reading Road, places it along the main village road within walking distance of the station.

 For those who follow serious eating across the UK and beyond, the regional context is worth noting.
 The county of Berkshire and its surrounding areas contain some of the country's most-cited restaurants: Hand and Flowers in Marlow, hide and fox in Saltwood, and further afield, the standards set by CORE by Clare Smyth in London, L'Enclume in Cartmel, Moor Hall in Aughton, Gidleigh Park in Chagford, Midsummer House in Cambridge, Opheem in Birmingham, and internationally, Le Bernardin in New York City and Atomix in New York City.
-These define one tier of the market.
-Nino's serves a different purpose in the eating life of anyone based in or visiting the Thames Valley: the reliable, unhurried neighbourhood meal that does not ask you to plan months ahead or dress for an occasion.
+Nino's serves a different purpose in the eating life of anyone based in or visiting the Thames Valley: the reliable neighbourhood meal that does not ask you to plan months ahead or dress for an occasion.

 Style and Standing